 To fill up your "tank", it takes...

-gas limit is called the limit because it's the maximum amount of units of gas you are willing to spend on a transaction.
-This avoids situations where there is an error somewhere in the contract, and you spend 1 ETH....10 ETH....1000 ETH..... going in circles but arriving no where.
+The gas limit is called the limit, because it's the maximum amount of units of gas you are willing to spend on a transaction.
+This avoids situations where there is an error somewhere in a contract, and you spend way too much Ether.
+MyCrypto will automatically estimate how much gas your transaction will use.

 However, the units of gas necessary for a transaction are already defined by how much code is executed on the blockchain.
-If you do not want to spend as much on gas, lowering the gas limit won't help much.
-You must include enough gas to cover the computational resources you use or your transaction will run out of gas.
+If you do not want to spend as much on gas, lowering the gas limit won't help.
+You must include enough gas to cover the computational resources you use, or your transaction will run out of gas.
 A standard transaction, from address A to address B with no contracts involved, will use a fixed amount of 21,000 gas.

-All unused gas is refunded to you at the end of a transaction.
-So if you go to MyCrypto, send 1 ETH to our donation address ( ? ), and use a gas limit of 400000 you will receive 400000 - 21000* back.
-However, if you were sending 1 ETH to a contract and your transaction to the contract fails (say, the Token Creation Period is already over), you will use the entire 400000 and receive nothing back.
+All unused gas is refunded to you at the end of a transaction, so if you go to MyCrypto, send 1 ETH to our donation address, and use a gas limit of 400,000 you will receive 400,000 - 21,000 back.
+However, if you were sending 1 ETH to a contract, and your transaction to the contract fails, your transaction may use the entire 400,000, and you receive nothing back.